 Got questions about our Bee Harmony® Honey, or just honey in general?
 You’ve come to the right place!
 If you don’t find the answer you’re looking for, contact us and we’ll be happy to help.

-Bee Harmony Honey is raw honey that is gently strained (not filtered) to retain natural enzymes and pollen.
+Bee Harmony Honey is raw honey that is gently warmed and strained (not filtered) to retain natural enzymes and pollen.

 Bee Harmony Honey is 100% honey, made by honeybees from the flower nectar they gather.
 There are no added ingredients in our honey.
 Each variety showcases the unique flavor that comes naturally from the floral source.

 We have our own apiaries, and we also source honey from trusted beekeepers who undergo a strict approval and certification process.